 Who is Project Ara for?

-At the moment it’s for hardware and software developers, but the ultimate aim is to bring Ara to the next 5 billion people, the people who don’t currently have mobile internet access.
+At the moment it’s for hardware and software developers, but the ultimate aim is to bring Ara worldwide, even those who don’t currently have mobile internet access.

 Is Project Ara connected to the Nexus range or Google Silver?

 No, it’s a completely separate project.
 Ara devices will run Android, but they won’t be Nexus- or Google-branded products.